Get Involved with Rebuilding Together New Orleans (RTNO) Completed Homes

 - Visit our Volunteer Opportunities page for instructions on submitting a volunteer request based on your needs.

 - After securing dates and number of volunteers, you will receive a confirmation e-mail, waiver forms and an invoice.

-- If you are booking a group, each member will need to register.
+- If you are booking a group, each member will need to register on the Volunteer Center.